jasondavis925/jasondavis925.github.v0/README.md

 > By [Jason Davis](mailto:jasondavis925@gmail.com) &middot; [Demo]<!--(https://beautifuljekyll.com/)-->

 **This** is a ready-to-use template that helps build good websites quickly for development of personal sites, blogs, or simple projects.

-A Basic site includes:
+The Basic site includes:

-STEP ONE:
-_config.yml | title:

-STEP TWO:
+STEP ONE _Config File
+Add _config.yml file and insert a line of code to add a title:

+STEP TWO - Blog Title
-Include index.html that calls _layout/home.html and page.html to establish the first title blog.
-This overwrites _config file content.
+To establish the first blog title, include a file called index.html that calls _layout/home.html and page.html.
+These files overwrite the _config file content.

+STEP THREE - Add Style

 **If you enjoy This, please consider <!--[supporting me](https://github.com/sponsors/daattali)--> for over 5 years of development (and to unlock rewards!) ❤**